patrick-brian-mooney/photo-processing/README.md

 <abbr class="summary description" tile="date of current release">v 0.5</abbr>: <abbr class="dtstart" title='2017-06-05'>5 June 2017</abbr>
 </div>

-This is a collection of Python 3.X scripts I use to postprocess photos from the Linux terminal.
-It depends on a large number of other programs; see the docstrings for individual scripts for more information.
+<p>This is a collection of Python 3.X scripts I use to postprocess photos from the Linux terminal.
+It depends on a large number of other programs; see the docstrings for individual scripts for more information.</p>

 Use of these scripts presupposes some familiarity with Linux, Python 3, and (at least the graphical interfaces to) the command-line programs involved.